WE ARE HERE FOR YOU

 We understand this is a period of uncertainty and adjustment as we all try to find balance during the transition from normal work and social routines to daily life within confines of safety mandates that affect both work and home life.

-LifeWorks Employee Assistance is available to employees who are struggling with feelings of isolation from shelter-in-place restrictions, struggling to accept new or lost routines or simply feeling overwhelmed with so many changes occurring at once.
+MetLife Employee Assistance Program (EAP) is available to employees who are struggling with feelings of isolation from shelter-in-place restrictions, struggling to accept new or lost routines or simply feeling overwhelmed with so many changes occurring at once.
 LifeWorks is the district’s partner in providing help to employees coping with difficult life situations related to COVID-19, as well as unrelated events such as relationship conflicts, death, financial uncertainty and more.
 Employees can review both the attached and online information provided by LifeWorks:

 At an emergency meeting on March 19, the HCCD Board of Trustees on March 19 approved a resolution to continue paying employees as budgeted through April 7, 2020.
 Employees will receive their normal pay while 1) working on campus, 2) telecommuting from home, and 3) remaining “on call” during regular work hours or doing project work from home.